nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/guides/using-tailwind-css-in-react.md

   plugins: [],
 };
 ```

-`createGlobPatternsForDependencies(..)` uses the Nx dependency graph to generate glob patterns for all the app's **dependencies** (e.g. for all referenced libraries within the Nx workspace).

 _NOTE:_ To ensure proper purging for custom configurations, be sure that the `NODE_ENV` environment variable is set to `production`.
 By default, Nx only purges on prod build (for example: `nx build --prod`).